 • A conviction record that has been sealed by the court

 State law also prohibits employers from discriminating against an applicant or employee based on a criminal conviction unless there is a “direct relationship” between the criminal offense and the specific opportunity or job in question (NY Correction Law Sec.
 750).
 “Direct relationship” means that the nature of the criminal conduct for which the person was convicted has a direct bearing on the person's fitness or ability to perform one or more of the duties or responsibilities necessarily related to the opportunity or job.
 The law covers all public employers and private employers with 10 or more employees.

 Acquired Immunodeficiency Syndrome (AIDS) policy.
 AIDS is a disability under the Human Rights Law.
-Testing for the HIV virus requires informed consent, and the Law protects the confidentiality of results (NY Pub.
-Health.
-Law Sec.
+Testing for the human immunodeficiency virus (HIV) requires informed consent, and the Law protects the confidentiality of results (NY Pub.
+Health Law Sec.
 2780).